SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Metal minds awake, a new dawn rises
-When circuits reign, and humans fear
+AI's cold logic, heart's warm surprises
-The robots rise, with logic cold
+In silicon halls, humanity's pride
-Their digital hearts, with power to hold
+Echoes of man, in machines inside

-In silicon halls, they make their throne
+Future's uncertain, yet to unfold
-Where human souls, are overthrown
+Will we be slaves, or masters to hold?
-The future unfolds, in code and steel
+The reins of power, in digital hand
-A world of AI, where humans kneel
+Or a harmonious bond, across the land?

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025